liviobisogni/uav-wireless-optimization/README.md

 </p>

 #### Simulation Environment
+The graphical visualizer shows the main waypoints – ‘A’, ‘B’, and ‘C’ – that the source passes through during successive TDMA rounds, as recorded by the ground station with a log file.
+The bigger, encircled values represent the node UIDs, whereas the values located above the nodes represent their speed values (in m/s), and the values located below represent their altitude values (in m).
-It depicts the placement of UAVs (source and relays) and ground station nodes, with blue and red regions indicating areas where link PDR model parameters change (degrade and improve, respectively)
+Finally, the blue and red regions indicate areas where link PDR model parameters change (degrade and improve, respectively).
 <p align="center">
     <img width="61.8%" src="results/2023_02_05__22_15_35__DRPe__c/k_C.png">
 </p>